5 Small Business Certifications to Consider

 4. Veteran Owned Small Business (VOSB) and Service-Disabled Veteran-Owned Small Business (SDVOSB) Certification

-As a veteran-owned small business, certification can provide access to prime federal government contracts and subcontracts through set-asides.
-Federal regulations help ensure small businesses get a fair share of work in the federal market, and federal agencies must set aside a percentage of their contracts for veteran-owned small businesses each year.
+As a veteran-owned small business, certification can open doors to prime federal government contracts and subcontracts reserved through set-aside programs.
+Federal regulations ensure small businesses receive a fair share of federal work, requiring agencies to allocate a percentage of their contracts each year specifically for veteran-owned small businesses.

 Veteran Owned Small Business (VOSB) and Service-Disabled Veteran-Owned Small Business (SDVOSB) Certifications require a series of steps, which can get a bit complicated, as there is no single government body or third party that manages the certifications.
 Start by getting certified as a veteran-owned business by registering with VetBiz Registry, a veteran business database.
 If you are service-disabled, you’ll need a disability status letter from the VA during the application process.